pyamg/pyamg/docs/paper/paper.md

 including the standard V and W cycles, for the solve phase.
 The resulting method can also be used in the form of a preconditioner within the Krylov methods available in `PyAMG` or with SciPy's Krylov methods.
-The methods in `PyAMG` (generally) support for complex data types and non-symmetric matrices.
+The methods in `PyAMG` (generally) support for complex data types and nonsymmetric matrices.

 # Example